TrickySid/TinDog/README.md

-# TinDog-just-for-show-website
+# TinDog

-The idea is similar to Tinder, but this app i.e. TinDog doesn't actually exist 😅 It's just my first website, so it's basically just for show 😂
+The idea is similar to Tinder, but this app i.e. TinDog doesn't actually exist 😅 It's just a sample website I created, so it's basically just for show 😂